-Islamic Development Bank Institute Delivers Islamic Banking Capacity Building Program for Ethiopia
+Islamic Development Bank Institute delivers Islamic banking capacity building program for Ethiopia

-The Islamic Development Bank Institute (IsDBI) (www.IsDBInstitute.org) has delivered an Islamic banking capacity-building program for the Ethiopian banking sector.
+Jeddah, Kingdom of Saudi Arabia - The Islamic Development Bank Institute (IsDBI) has delivered an Islamic banking capacity-building program for the Ethiopian banking sector.
 Organized with the theme, “Unlocking the Potential: Practical Insights for Islamic Banking Success”, the training program was held in Addis Ababa, Ethiopia from 4-7 March 2024.

 Over 35 senior management and board-level officials from several Ethiopian commercial banks participated in the program.
 The program was formally inaugurated by H.E.
 Solomon Desta, Vice Governor of the National Bank of Ethiopia.